CastillaLab/Plant-eDNA/README.md

 #### WITHIN-LAKE PLANT COMMUNITY DIVERSITY
 This folder contains two R scripts:
-- *Within_lake_diversity.R*: This script analyzes the relationship between distance to shoreline and alpha diversity (i.e., species richness and Shannon-Wiener diversity index) and reproduce Figure 1.
+- *Within_lake_diversity.R*: This script evaluates the effects of distance to shoreline and sample type (surface vs. benthic) on alpha diversity metrics, including species richness and the Shannon–Wiener diversity index, and reproduces Figure 1.
 - *Rarefaction curves.R*: This script creates the species accumulation curves for the 22 study lakes based on presence-absence data derived from filtered eDNA samples (≥ 1000 reads).

 #### ALPHA DIVERSITY